lowet84/docker-ci-demo/README.md

 Copy app to some other folder
 Init new repo on gogs
 Add all files

-Go to drone and enable repo
+# Enable repo in drone
-Under secrets add docker_username and docker_secret
+* Under secrets add docker_username and docker_secret

 # Watchtower
 Watchtower watches for changes to the docker image on the registry and pulls and upgrades if a newer image exists.